-Should Girls Who Aren't Sexually Active Be Vaccinated Against HPV?
+Should Kids & Teens Who Aren't Sexually Active Be Vaccinated Against HPV?

 The vaccine has the best chance of protecting against infection if a person gets the series of shots before becoming sexually active.
 Here's what doctors recommend: